Quodatum/vscode-basex/docs/xquery/xquery-documentlinks.md

     - Andy Bunce
 date: 2023-07-05
 ---
-For XQuery module imports with an **at** location, the location string has a link function the the imported source.
+When an XQuery module imports with an **at** location, the location string has a link function to the imported source.

 ![doclink](xquery-documentlinks.gif)